vladsaveliev/sequana/sequana/pipelines/rnaseq/README.rst

 Reads could be trimmed by several tools (cutadapt, atropos, clean_ngs) and mapped against a reference genome (with bowtie or STAR, bowtie2 is used by fastq_screen) and ribosomal RNA (with bowtie1).
 Then, reads are counted with feature-counts (HTSeq-count soon available) against a GFF file.
-For simple designs, SARTtools could be used to call differentially expressed genes.
+For simple designs, SARTools could be used to call differentially expressed genes.
 All results are summarized using multiQC.